reactjs/react.dev/beta/src/pages/apis/defaultchecked.md

 <Intro>

-`defaultChecked` is the uncontrolled equivalent, which sets whether the component is checked when it is first mounted.
+`defaultChecked` is the uncontrolled equivalent, which sets an element as checked or unchecked when it is first mounted.

 </Intro>